Sponsor a child in the Philippines

 In November 2013, Typhoon Haiyan swept through the central Philippines, killing thousands and forcing millions more from their homes.
 Of the 14.1 million people affected in total, nearly 6 million were children.
 The typhoon is only one of many hardships endured by children growing up in the Philippines.
 Our supporters give vulnerable Filipino children a stable family home and a happy childhood.

 Spiralling poverty increases trafficking

 The Filipino economy has seen growth in recent years.
 However, most people have yet to see the benefits of this change.
-More than a quarter of people live in poverty today, and with the highest birth rate in Asia, services and infrastructure struggle to keep up with population growth.
+A quarter of people live below the poverty line, and with the highest birth rate in Asia, services and infrastructure struggle to keep up with population growth.
 The immediate cost of the typhoon on the national economy is thought to be in the hundreds of thousands of dollars.

 Children at risk of trafficking, a childhood on the streets and child labour

 Children face many perils growing up in the Philippines.

 - A lack of work in the countryside often forces families to the city, where children often spend their childhood living in dangerous shanty towns.

 - Many are exploited for gruelling child labour on plantations, in the fishing industry, or simply beg for money on the street.

 - Education is well beyond the reach of many, and countless children fall prey to traffickers who exploit them for commercial gain in the sex and drugs industries.

 - Typhoon Haiyan robbed 1.7 million children of their homes.